-If this amount is less than \$1,000, or the annualized total revenue is \$1,110,000 or less, you owe no tax, but you must submit this report along with the appropriate information report(s) (Form 05-102 and/or Form 05-167).
+If this amount is less than \$1,000, you owe no tax, but you

+must submit this report along with the appropriate information report(s) (Form 05-102 and/or Form 05-167).
 See note for tiered partnership exceptions.

-If this amount is \$1,000 or more, and the annualized total revenue is more than \$1,110,000, please complete the franchise tax payment (Form 05-170), unless the entity is required to pay electronically.
+Options for entities paying electronically include credit card, electronic check (Web EFT) or TEXNET (enrollment required).
+If paying by check, please complete the franchise tax payment form (05-170).
 Make the check payable to the Texas Comptroller.
-Submit both pages of this report (Forms 05-158-A and 05-158-B), all appropriate schedules, the appropriate information report(s) (Form 05- 102 and/or Form 05-167), the franchise tax payment form (Form 05-170) and your payment.
+Submit both pages of this report (Forms 05-158-A and 05-158-B), all appropriate schedules, the appropriate information report(s) (Form 05-102 and/or Form 05-167), and if applicable, the franchise tax payment form (Form 05-170) and your payment.

-Note: If the tiered partnership election is made and total revenue is passed, both the upper and lower tier entities will owe any amount in Item 35, even if the amount is less than \$1,000 or annualized total revenue after the tiered partnership election is \$1,110,000 or less.
+Note: If the tiered partnership election is made and total revenue is passed, both the upper and lower tier entities will owe any amount in Item 35, even if the amount is less than \$1,000.